msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 - The quantity and batch numbers for each item
 - If you manage your inventory with storage locations, where the items are located

 Once all items are picked and packed.
 You can then confirm the picking of the shipment to indicate that it is ready to be dispatched.
+Goods are no longer part of your inventory and cannot be allocated to other shipments once the status has been changed to `PICKED`.

 To confirm that a shipment has been picked, tap on the `Confirm Picked` button.